godbout/kindaVim.docs/README.md

 | `:x`
 | `ZZ`

-# DID YOU KNOW?
+# SHIT, DID YOU KNOW?

 ![bye bye caps lock](https://raw.githubusercontent.com/godbout/kindaVim.theapp/master/assets/did-you-know.png "haha")

-# ROADMAP
+# ROADMAP SHIT
 * add a plethora of missing Vim moves ([ask!](https://github.com/godbout/kindaVim.theapp/issues/new))
 * update all moves to support new global count system ([ask!](https://github.com/godbout/kindaVim.theapp/issues/new))
 * users' requests

-# FEEDBACK
+# FEEDBACK SHIT

 * whether you need a missing move, want to report a bug or ask for a feature, just [open an issue](https://github.com/godbout/kindaVim.theapp/issues/new).

-# TESTS AND OPEN SOURCE
+# TESTS SHIT AND OPEN SOURCE SHIT

 the [tests](https://github.com/godbout/AccessibilityStrategyTestApp) describing the Vim moves are open source. you can use those to build your own implementation, or if you just want to learn more about Vim moves, or if you just can't get enough good self-induced migraines.

-# ACKNOWLEDGMENTS, THANKS, AND KISSES
+# SHIT ACKNOWLEDGMENTS, THANKS, AND KISSES

 * [Takayama Fumihiko](https://github.com/tekezo) for [Karabiner-Elements](https://karabiner-elements.pqrs.org), my first experience of Vim moves on macOS. great option if you need lots of customizations
 * [David Balatero](https://github.com/dbalatero) for [VimMode.spoon](https://github.com/dbalatero/VimMode.spoon), showing there's a way to make that shit work. great option if you're looking for free/open source